LedgerHQ/ledger-fresh-management/README.md

 Ledger Fresh builds a security oriented web wallet interface interacting with an account smart contract on Starknet supporting different security validation mechanisms (such as creating an allowlist or relying on an external source of truth) depending on the device interacting with the account: this can be for instance either a WebAuthn device, or a Ledger device.
 Moreover, this wallet can be enhanced/extended by external plugins.

 Ledger Fresh is under heavy development and currently being developed by Ledger and the community (with the support of [Only Dust](https://www.onlydust.xyz/)), targeting a release for Starknet mainnet official launch, scheduled around end of Q1 2023.
-The security mechanisms and user flow described here are still being discussed and could change
+The security mechanisms and user flow described here are still being discussed and could change.

 ![system architecture](documents/system-architecture.png)